Shopify accessibility and catalog cleanup scan

 Scan, fix, document — in that order

-Lumi structures the work so your team isn't starting from scratch.
-Run the audit, tackle the highest-risk issues first, and build the paper trail that shows regulators you're serious.
+Lumi structures the work so your team is not starting from scratch.
+Run the scan, tackle the clearest issues first, and keep records of approved updates.

 Run the scan

-Generate a quick Shopify accessibility audit so the current state is visible before anyone starts fixing issues.
+Generate a quick Shopify accessibility-oriented scan so the current state is visible before anyone starts fixing issues.

 Work in decision buckets